 Supervised experience under an experienced school administrator.
 The student is expected to demonstrate the implementation of leadership skills (tied to coursework taken in this program) to an approved project in a K-12 educational setting.
 A Leadership Portfolio will also be submitted.
+This is the capstone course and should be the last course taken.
+Prerequisite: Ed 690.
 Online.